measurement-kit/measurement-kit/include/measurement_kit/README.md

 Where `percentage` is the percentage of completion of the task, and `message` indicates the operation that the task just completed.

-- `"status.queued"`: Indicates that the task has been accepted.
+- `"status.queued"`: (object) Indicates that the task has been accepted.
 In case there are already running tasks, as mentioned above, they will be prevented from running concurrently.
 The JSON is like:

 ```JSON
 {